 Mathematical modeling and reasoning strands with the use of technology are embedded into the content for this course which includes the study of Functions and Relations, Trigonometry, Vectors, and Matrices.
 This course extends the concepts of Precalculus by adding depth and complexity.
 Precalculus strengthens students' conceptual understanding of problems, mathematical reasoning, and mathematical modeling in solving problems.
 This course combines concepts of trigonometry, geometry, and functions to prepare students for studies in STEM related courses and college and career entry mathematics courses.
 This course includes additional topics to extend the learning of Precalculus.
-This course may be offered for Dual Enrollment.
-(EdReady test required).
+AP Test available for students through College Board.

-Prerequisite: Algebra II with B or Fees: Tuition if taken for Dual Enrollment better/teacher recommendation, Honors Location: HHS, WFHS recommendation
+Prerequisite: Algebra II with B or Fees: AP Exam / Tuition if taken for Dual Enrollment better/teacher recommendation, Honors Location: HHS, WFHS recommendation